magento/merchdocs/src/customers/account-dashboard-quotes.md

 The buyer begins the process by [submitting a request]({% link sales/quote-request.md %}) for a quote from the shopping cart.
 Email is exchanged between the buyer and seller during the [negotiation process]({% link sales/quote-price-negotiation.md %}).
 For the buyer, the My Quotes page is the focal point for all communication between buyer and seller during the negotiation process.
 A buyer who accepts the negotiated price offered by the seller can proceed directly to checkout from the quote.
 Additional discounts cannot be added to the negotiated quote.

+## Show Quotes

+1. Log in as a company admin user to the storefront.

+1. The **Show My Quotes** button is displayed only for the company admin user, by clicking on it he can see all the quotes that he created.

+1. The see all the quotes of other company users, click **Show All Quotes**.

 ## View a quote

 1. Log in to your account.